 Stick around because this is going to be a whole rollercoaster.
 Plus, mistakes were made and lessons were learned.

 I’ll be giving you a travel story that happened in Vietnam and probably convince you to be aware of pickpocketing in international countries.

 So grab your mug of coffee or tea and let’s get right into it!

 Background Story (Notes)

-My family and I travelled to Vietnam in December 2011 to January 2012.
+- My family and I traveled to Vietnam in December 2011 to January 2012.

-My mum bought me a Nokia phone during that time in Vietnam because I was begging for a phone since everyone has it and I was the only one that didn’t have it
+- My mum bought me a Nokia phone during that time in Vietnam because I was begging for a phone since everyone has it and I was the only one that didn’t have it (I know.
+Spoiled!).

 So I was pretty siked on this new phone I have.
 It was my first phone ever!
 (That wasn’t borrowed from someone else).
 I would literally, carry this phone everywhere with me because well, it was precious to me.

-My family, relatives and I were travelling to different markets far away from home to buy groceries that were not available near us.
+My family, relatives and I were traveling to different markets far away from home to buy groceries that were not available near us.

 We visited a huge market.
 It might have been called “E-Mart”(I don’t remember but it was like a 2 tier level) and it was pretty big in my eyes as a 12-year-old.